KidkArolis/tiny-atom/README.md

 ### `atom.observe`

 Register a callback for when atom changes.
-This can be used in addition or instead of the `render` callback.
-Returns the dispose function.
+Returns the unobserve function.

-For documentation on the set of (p)react components `<ProvideAtom />`, `<ConnectAtom />` and `connect` see the [react](https://qubitproducts.github.io/tiny-atom/using-with-react) or [preact](https://qubitproducts.github.io/tiny-atom/using-with-preact) docs.

-e.g.

 ```js
 atom.observe(render)